jamie-lord/Lord.technology/_posts/2025-06-14-sqlites-architectural-evolution-and-performance-optimisation.md

 ## The Performance Investigation

-The Wisconsin research team's performance analysis reveals something quite striking about modern database bottlenecks.
+The Wisconsin research team's performance analysis reveals something striking about modern database bottlenecks.
 Using the Star Schema Benchmark (SSB), they profiled SQLite's execution and discovered that just two virtual machine instructions—SeekRowid and Column—consumed the vast majority of computational cycles during analytical queries.

 SeekRowid performs B-tree index lookups during joins, whilst Column handles the value extraction process described above.
 For SSB Query 2.1, which joins a large fact table with several dimension tables, SQLite was performing expensive B-tree probes for every tuple in the fact table, even though only 0.8% of those tuples would ultimately satisfy the query predicates.